 - professional development and professional leadership provided within the school district and state.

 The exam is administered for NBCSN by Prometric.
 A testing-provider with locations across the U.S., Prometric provides the testing site and conducts the exam.

 See the Handbook for Candidates for payment options.

-The national exam for school nurses is held two (2) times annually.
-It is offered at various locations throughout the country (please refer to Testing Centers, above).
-Upcoming exam dates:
+The exam is held periodically throughout the year.
+It is offered at various locations throughout the country.

-The national exam for school nurses is a written computerized exam composed of a maximum of 250 multiple-choice, objective questions with a total testing time of four (4) hours.
+The exam is a written computerized exam composed of a maximum of 200 multiple-choice, objective questions with a total testing time of four (4) hours.

 For a complete Content Outline and Sample Questions, refer to our Handbook for Candidates.

 The exam will be weighted in approximately the following manner:

 - 28% Health Problems and Nursing Management